Many adult survivors of child sexual abuse have kept their abuse a secret their entire lives.

 Covering counselling costs

-The costs of ongoing counselling can often be negotiated as part of compensation packages.
+The cost of ongoing sexual abuse counselling can also be negotiated as part of civil compensation packages.